behroozbc/hashnode-blog-backup/ckye3k3qm04i68gs16gh14vpt.md

 ```
 docker pull loicsharma/baget
 ```
-with this command get latest version of BaGet.
+with this command get the latest version of BaGet.

-For start BaGet docker container :
+To start BaGet docker container :
 ```
 docker run --rm --name nuget-server -p 8080:80 --env-file baget.env -v "$(pwd)/baget-data:/var/baget" loicsharma/baget
 ```
 now NuGet server run and we can open it 'IP or domain pointed to vps:8080` to see BaGet home page.
 ### Config nginx (Optional)
-You can make a domain for it to every time enter the domain.
+You can make a domain for it every time enter the domain.

-Install nginx this [link](https://nginx.org/en/docs/install.html) help you.
+Install Nginx this [link](https://nginx.org/en/docs/install.html) to help you.

 After installing add file `nuget.behroozbc.com` to `/etc/nginx/conf.d/` like
 ```